Art, Music, Design

 As you can already deduce from this list, various fields of study are open to you depending on your interests and musical abilities.

-For the more historically-scientifically oriented subjects such as musicology, music theory or ethnomusicology, aptitude tests, internal selection procedures or an NC, i.e. a minimum grade point average, are rarely asked for.
-But even if it is not a formal application requirement, some basic understanding of music is desired by higher education institutions.
+For the more historically-scientifically oriented subjects such as musicology, music theory or ethnomusicology, aptitude tests, internal selection procedures or an NC, i.e. a minimum grade point average, are less often asked for.
+But even if it is not necessarily a formal application requirement, some basic understanding of music is desired by higher education institutions.

 If you want to enrol in a music pedagogy degree programme, you must be able to play one or more instruments, as the use of instruments is a very important part of the academic training there.
 It is also possible to study an instrument and then combine this with music education.